Solved

 • Know your limits

-• AI guidance, not gospel
+• AI guidance, not guaranteed

 Your Answer